lukaszmitka/porting_notes/README.md

 As defined in actions design, their support is already implemented in [`rcl` library](https://github.com/ros2/rcl).
 To add actions support in rclnodejs it is required to add appropriate language bindings between `JavaScript` in `rclnodejs` and `C` in `rcl`.
 Also, according classes to process actions needs to be implemented.

 Last thing is to provide data type generator for actions.
 Every ROS message, service or action is defined in `.msg`, `.srv` or `.action` accordingly.
 Each of them can also be defined with use of universal `.idl` file.
 Both methods are not directly usable in `Node.js`, thus they need to be converted to according `JavaScript` classes prior to usage.
 Furthermore, actions must be converted during install time on user machine to porvide support for user defined actions.

+## Summary

+Porting the project from ROS1 to ROS2 was quite challneging due to variety od tools and components used.
+It was also as much valuable experience, that's why we decided to share it in this article.

+We have discussed usage of `image_transport` plugin, parameter declaration and intergation of `Node.js` library with ROS2 interface.
+If any of these issues are interesting for you, please let us know in rthe comment below.